DarkaOnLine/L5-Swagger/README.md

 ```

 ## Swagger annotations and generating documentation
 In order to generate the Swagger documentation for your API, Swagger offers a set of annotations to declare and manipulate the output.
-These annotations can be added in your controller.
-An example can [be found here](https://github.com/DarkaOnLine/L5-Swagger/blob/master/tests/storage/annotations/Swagger/Anotations.php).
+These annotations can be added in your controller, model or even a seperate file.
+An example of annotations can [be found here](https://github.com/DarkaOnLine/L5-Swagger/blob/master/tests/storage/annotations/Swagger/Anotations.php).
+For more info check out Swagger's ["pet store" example](https://github.com/zircote/swagger-php/tree/3.x/Examples/petstore-3.0) or the [Swagger OpenApi Specification](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/2.0.md).

 After the annotiations have been added you can run `php artisan l5-swagger:generate` to generate the documentation.
+Alternatively, you can set `L5_SWAGGER_GENERATE_ALWAYS` to `true` in your `.env` file so that your documentation will automatically be generated.
 Make sure your settings in `config/l5-swagger.php` are complete.

 Using [OpenApi 3.0 Specification](https://github.com/OAI/OpenAPI-Specification)
 ============